 The Defend-O-Tron will periodically update via the Debian package manager as shown on the administration interface under Software Updates.
 This utility is only required if you want to flash a new device or fix a disk failure.

-You'll require an SD card imaging utility to start and a microSD card.
+You'll require an SD card imaging utility to start and a microSD card, preferrably 16GB - 32GB.

 You can download the Etcher utility from here https://etcher.balena.io and install it.

-The E-Flasher and firmware images for the Defend-O-Tron can be downloaded from here https://firmware.awesome-o.cloud
+The firmware images for the Defend-O-Tron can be downloaded from here https://firmware.awesome-o.cloud

 Firmware:

-Download the E-Flasher image and burn it to the microSD card (at least 8G) with Etcher.
+Download the firmware image and burn it to the microSD card (at least 16G) with Etcher.

-Once Etcher is complete flashing the SD card, Windows will display 9 disks and give a popup window saying each disk is un-recognized, click cancel.
+Once Etcher is complete flashing the SD card, Windows may display a disk and give a popup window saying each disk is un-recognized, click cancel.

 If you accidentally click format disk you will have to re-flash the SD card again with Etcher.